Giskard-AI/giskard/README.md

 [Open Colab notebook](https://colab.research.google.com/github/giskard-ai/giskard/blob/main/python-client/docs/getting-started/quickstart.ipynb)

 ______________________________________________________________________
-Giskard uses a variety of techniques to detect vulnerabilities, including data slicing and statistical analysis.
-Giskard can automatically generate different data slices and transformations to test the robustness of your model.
-Giskard can use statistical analysis to identify patterns and relationships in your data that could indicate a vulnerability.
-It is a powerful tool that can help you to save time and effort, and it can help you to produce more reliable and trustworthy models.
+Giskard uses a variety of techniques to **detect vulnerabilities**, including:

+- **Data slicing and transformation**: Giskard can automatically generate different data slices and transformations to test the robustness of your model.
+- **Statistical analysis**: Giskard can use statistical analysis to identify patterns and relationships in your data that could indicate a vulnerability.

+ It is a powerful tool that can help you to **save time and effort**, and it can help you to produce more **reliable and trustworthy models**.

 <p align="center">
   <img src="readme/scan_example.gif" alt="Scan Example" width="1000px">
 </p>